nalibjchn/FaceAgingGANs/README.md

 While their instruction is not comperhansive leading to it is hard to run the code directly following their instruction.
 In order to run the code smoothly for research and study, some parts of codes are modified, and add three tools for generating source files, finlaly the code has ungraded to Tensorflow 1.14.1.

 Please follow the instructions to prepare and run the programme.

-* Precondition for data: image name content should have age label e.g.: "14_0_4_Aaron_Johnson_0001.jpg": 14 is age and should include symbol '_'.
+***Precondition for data: image name content should have age label e.g.: "14_0_4_Aaron_Johnson_0001.jpg": 14 is age and should include symbol '_'.

 ## 1. Prepare source files
-There are three tool files (path:./tools/file/):
+There are three tool files (path: ./tools/file/):
 - getsourcefile.py
 - tools_get_testfiles.py
 - tools_get_trainfiles.py